gbmhunter/blog/content/programming/languages/c/bit-fields-and-bit-manipulation-masking.md

 draft: false
 title: Bit Fields And Bit Manipulation/Masking
 type: page
-url: /programming/languages/c/bit-fields-and-bit-manipulation-masking
 ---

 ## Overview

 A _bit field_ is a software/firmware variable that stores many bits in a **consecutive memory** structure.

-_Bit masking_ is the process of masking (selecting) specific bits in a bit field (a multi-bit software/firmware variable), e.g. a 32-bit integer, or uint32_t) to manipulate, without modifying the value of any bits that where not selected.
+_Bit masking_ is the process of masking (selecting) specific bits in a bit field (a multi-bit software/firmware variable), e.g. a 32-bit integer, or `uint32_t`) to manipulate, without modifying the value of any bits that where not selected.

 Bit masking is thought-of as a low-level operation, and is normally only seen in languages such C and C++ (higher level languages may still use bit masking, but the code is likely to be abstracted away from the user).
 C and C++ bit masking usually makes extensive use of pre-processor macros.

 ## Setting Bits

-The bit-wise OR operation (|) can be used to **set bits in a variable to 1**.
+The bit-wise OR operation (`|`) can be used to **set bits in a variable to 1**.
 The bits in the bit field which you wish to set to 1 are ORed with 1, while those you wish to leave unchanged are ORed with 0.

 ```c
 uint8_t bitField1 = 0b10110011;